jeffreyjmassman/YTMusic/README.txt

 my songs.

 This extension / framework is currently only designed to run on OSX with Firefox.
-It uses Python and JavaScript (.js files can be found in the .DS_Store file)
+It uses Python and JavaScript (.js files can be found in the YTM_Extension file)

 SETUP INSTRUCTIONS